 Step 3: Set up your deal

-Next up, you’ll need to choose an option under Select Apply Type:
+Next up, you’ll need to choose an option under Customer Gets:

-You’ll see the same three options we described above.
+You’ll see the same four options we described above.
 The only difference is that this setting will be used to determine what products the discount can be applied to.

 Specific Products is a useful option here if you’re setting up your BOGO deal for one particular item.
 When selected, customers will have the indicated item automatically added to their carts once they’ve satisfied the conditions for the deal.

-If you select Any Combination of Products or Product Categories, on the other hand, customers will be able to select their discounted item from all the available options.
+If you select Any Combination of Products or Product Categories or Any Products, on the other hand, customers will be able to select their discounted item from all the available options.
 Again, these options can be customized by adding products and categories in the Product field below.

 For your discounted product(s), be sure to add “1” as the quantity.
 You can also specify any discount you like, either as a percentage or a fixed amount.